-The purpose of money, in my opinion, is a tool for us to facilitate the purchases of our needs and wants.
+The purpose of money, in my opinion, is a that money should be viewed as a tool for us to facilitate the purchases of our needs and wants.

 Why Money Matters

-It’s Wednesday night and I’ve just finished up dinner with my girlfriend.
+It’s Wednesday night and I’ve just finished up dinner.

 In 12 hours, I’ll be waking up, showering, and getting on the bus to go to work.

-I have to go to work tomorrow because I have a mortgage to pay, a mouth to feed, and investments to purchase.
+I have to go to work tomorrow because I have rent to pay, a mouth to feed, and other obligations to meet.

 I’d love to stay at home and read a book.
 Or take a nap.
-Or work on learning some more programming techniques.
+Or work out.

 At this point in my life, I can’t afford to not work – I need the money.

-Money matters because money can set you to be free.
+Money matters because money can help you become free.
 Financial freedom is my ultimate goal in the next 5 to 10 years.
 I don’t want to be a slave to the bank, a slave to my employer, or a slave to anyone else.

 Financial freedom will allow me to spend time the way I want to spend it.
 Financial independence will allow me to pursue my passions for pleasure or profit, and I’ll be able to help millions with my talents.